-Prescription drugs are fully deductible.
-Flexible Spending Accounts (FSAs), Health Saving Accounts (HSAs), and Health Reimbursement Arrangements (HRAs) cannot reimburse workers for unprescribed over-the-counter drugs.
+In general, prescription drugs are fully deductible.
+Note that Flexible Spending Accounts (FSAs), Health Saving Accounts (HSAs), and Health Reimbursement Arrangements (HRAs) cannot reimburse workers for unprescribed over-the-counter drugs.
 Only prescriptions and insulin are reimbursable.

 Medicare Part B and D payments are deductible as medical expense deductions.
 Costs of physician-prescribed weight loss plans and prescriptions to treat obesity, or prescribed in connection with another malady, are deductible under the percentage-of-AGI rule.
 The cost of diagnosing (e.g., pregnancy test kits, electronic body scans, or annual physicals), preventing, or treating a specific disease may be deductible.

 Refundable entry fees to continuing care facilities are not deductible, but a deduction is allowed for the medical related portion of non-refundable monthly fees.
 You may be able to deduct medical expenses you pay for a parent for whom you pay more than half the support, even if the parent lives separately.

+Long-Term Care

-Long-term-care insurance may be especially valuable in protecting the parent's house and other assets.
-You might buy the insurance for the parent and possibly deduct all or some of the cost.
-In 2020, all individuals may deduct qualified medical expenses that exceed 10% of AGI for the year.
+Long-term-care insurance may be especially valuable in protecting a parent's home and other assets.
+You might buy the insurance for your parent and possibly deduct all or some of the cost.

-You may maximize the deduction in spite of the limitation by "bunching" your discretionary medical expenses and procedures into one year.

-Long-Term Care.
 An insurance policy that covers the cost of care that may be needed later in life can be an important retirement and estate planning component.
 Tax laws allow you to deduct a portion of qualified long-term care insurance premiums based on your current age.

 To get the best long-term care insurance rates, consider taking out a policy now to lock in current premiums for the entire coverage period.
-Compare policy premiums and coverage, as insurance company programs may vary.
+Compare policy premiums and coverage parameters, as insurance company programs vary.